We are the growing international network for women's participation in peacebuilding.

 New instrument: Women's influence on peace processes

 In a graphic representation of the different stages of peace processes, we place the role of women at the centre.
 It shows where they exert influence to drive the peace process and prevent setbacks.
-The graphic is available in English, German, Spanish and Ukrainian.
+The graphic is available in Arabic, English, German, Spanish and Ukrainian.

 Mehr lesen